Bentham railway station: Facilities

 Timetable posters and digital information screens on both platforms provide train running information, whilst there are waiting shelters on each side.
 The stone shelter on the westbound platform was constructed by the Midland Railway, whereas its counterpart on the opposite platform is much more modern in comparison.

 Services

-There are eight departures each way (increased from seven the start of the May 2019 timetable).
+There are eight departures each way on weekdays and Saturdays (increased from seven at the start of the May 2019 timetable).
 Westbound, trains run to Lancaster and Morecambe (five trains only), whilst trains in the other direction run to Skipton and Leeds.
-Connections for Bradford Forster Square are available at Shipley, although through trains do operate occasionally if the line to Leeds is closed for engineering work.
+Connections for Bradford Forster Square are available at Shipley, although through trains do operate occasionally if the line to Leeds is closed for engineering work (one service originates there in the early morning also on weekdays and Saturdays) in the Winter 2024 and spring 2025 timetables.

-On Sundays there are now five services in each direction throughout the year (all running to/from Morecambe since the winter 2019 timetable update).
+On Sundays, there are now five services in each direction throughout the year (all running to/from Morecambe since the winter 2019 timetable update).
 The alterations to give better journey opportunities for commuters to both Leeds and Lancaster (and additional Sunday services) were implemented at the May 2018 timetable change.
 Further station improvements are also planned, such as the installation of ticket machines, video help points and improved lighting.

+In September 2019, a mudslide near Bentham disrupted service on the line.